The Office of Intercultural Student Engagement (ISE)

 ISE holds as its mission the support of all students of marginalized identities at RISD.
 In this moment, the lives of our Black students are necessarily at the fore.
 We also recognize the intersections of identities – for example, that to be Black and LGBTQIA+ is to be at even greater risk.
 We also recognize that racism is not the sole province of Black people but that, as we have seen so starkly in the age of coronavirus, other groups such as people of Asian descent face violence and hatred born of a similar impetus of intolerance and ignorance that drives anti-Black racism.

 We stand with you all as you grieve and protest; as you process what is happening and find ways to heal yourselves from this national trauma.
 If you need resources or just someone to listen to you and bear witness to what you are feeling, please reach out.
 We are here for you.

 If you are protesting here in Providence or anywhere else, we hope that you will do it as safely as possible.
-RISD sent an email with guidelines but I want to include some links here:
+Here are some resources:

 Amnesty international: https://www.amnestyusa.org/pdfs/SafeyDuringProtest_F.pdf

 Mailing Address: ISE, 2 College Street, Providence RI 02903-2784